Frequently Asked Questions

 Our school exists to provide all children the opportunity to obtain an outstanding comprehensive education that includes rigorous Academics, as well as diverse opportunities to develop mastery in the Arts, Athletics, and Engineering.
 That said, our programming in Arts, Athletics, and Engineering has just recently been launched and will be developed over the 3-5 years as we grow.
 More details about some of the specifics are outlined below.

-Currently we serve 640 students in K-9.
-Next year, we expect to serve 750 in grades K-10.
+Currently we serve 769 students in K-10.
 In five years, we will reach full capacity of 1200 students.
 The breakdown by grade is as follows: